DannyQuah/DannyQuah.github.io/_talks/2025-03-28-1730-NIF-Asia-Global-Economic-Disruption-Power-Shifts-Tokyo.md

 Panelists --- Keita Nishiyama, Jin Yamaguchi, Danny Quah
 Moderator --- Hisao Tonedachi

 I said that when we ask how Asia can continue in peace and prosperity, any useful answer has to have at least two parts: one, economics; the other, geopolitics.
 The Asia we are concerned about is often asked, Will we take sides in Great Power rivalry?
-The implication is, we are small states (compared to Great Powers, even Middle Powers are not much different from small states).
-But we, the Third Nations, also constitue 80% of humanity.
+The implication is, we are small states (from the perspective of Great Powers, Middle Powers are not much different from small states).
+But we, the Third Nations, also constitute 80% of humanity.
 The question then is, Will we continue to be price-takers in the game of geopolitics?
-Given that, is the optimum strategy at best to be, as used to be said, a poisoned shrimp?
-Or can we exercise appropriate agency?
+And if we follow that approach, does the optimum strategy allow us to be a poisoned shrimp at best?
+Or, instead, can we exercise sufficient agency to improve our respective positions?

-I said there were three points to consider.
+There are three points to consider:

 ONE // **Understand the source of global disruption**.
 We used to be told that the rise of China gave rise to a "China Shock".
 However that might continue, we also certainly live now in a world of the "America Shock".
 Disturbances to our economies everywhere---whether in jobs, industry, or livelihoods---do not come from only China.
 America's outsized presence economically is one of which we are are now all painfully aware.
 Wolf-warrior diplomacy and cross-border bullying behaviour?
 Revisionist attacks on the rules-based order?
 American diplomats used to come by Southeast Asia to warn us about these.
 Now it is America that practices wolf-warrior diplomacy and revisionism in the rules-based order.